JoseyKinnaman/record_collector/README.md

 ## ISSUES
 SEARCH.html.erb
-  - when you scroll the nav bar goes behind the 'mainContent' div class (should probably be in front?)
   - empty 'photo' boxes are showing up, with no albums?
   - spacing issues
   - need sort by options?